Tutorial

 sudo -i

 Now the .conf file will open up.
-You’ve to add http2 in the 443 server connection block as displayed below.
+You have to add http2 in the 443 server connection block, as displayed below.

 server {